apache/trafficserver/doc/admin-guide/plugins/txn_box/directive.en.rst

 Multiple arguments are passed to the functor.

 :code:`Config& cfg`
    A reference to the configuration object, which contains the configuration loading context.
-See :txb:`Config`.
+See `Config`.

 :code:`CfgStaticData`
    Every registered directive gets a config level block of information.
 This is a reference to that for the configuration being loaded.
-See :txb:`CfgStaticData`.
+See `CfgStaticData`.

 :code:`YAML::Node const& drtv_node`
    The directive map (YAML node).
 This is the YAML map that contains the directive key.